-A wine journalist’s job is to write about a certain type of wine, brand or winery.
-This could be freelance work, for a personal blog, or wine reviews in a magazine.In order to do this, a great palate and experience in the industry would push your credibility higher.
-The amount of money earned depends completely on the type of work, place and frequency of articles.
+A wine journalist’s job is typically freelance work for newspapers, magazines, and websites.
+A keen eye for prose and a great palate are the industry standards.
+The amount of money earned depends completely on the type of work, place, and frequency of articles.

-For those who are more hands-on, a wine cooper might just be the career to go into.
-A Cooper physically makes the barrels, buckets and containers used during wine production.
-An intense understanding of woodwork – and the ability to do the physical labor is essential.
+For those who prefer a hands-on career, apprenticing as a wine cooper may be a smart goal.
+Coopers make the oak barrels used in wine storage.
+Therefore, an intense understanding of woodwork – and the ability to do physical labor is essential.

-So, whether you have a way with persuading people to purchase wine, or have a skill in reviewing wine, the wine industry has endless opportunities waiting.
-Just consider your current skills, the skills you need to get the job you want and do what you need to gain that experience!
+So, whether you have a way of persuading people to purchase wine or have a skill in reviewing wine, the wine industry has endless opportunities waiting.
+Just consider your current skills, the skills you need to get the job you want, and do what you need to gain that experience!

 It’s quite simple – and in this industry – truly rewarding.